cjcol01/CatanAI/README.md

 # CatanAI
-Dissertation project for Catan game and AI control
+Dissertation project for Catan game and AI control (In Progress)